-A candidate who does not successfully complete required coursework and/or support supervision in four semesters is required to take a 5th or 6th semester of supervision to complete the program requirements.
-The additional semester(s) results in added tuition and/or fees.
-A candidate who does not successfully complete all required exams (e.g. RICA) within two years must continue to log support hours until requirements are met.
-The monitoring and program support will result in additional tuition/fees.
+A candidate who does not complete the required coursework, exams (e.g. RICA) in four semesters is required to take a 5th or 6th semester of supervision while they attempt to complete the program requirements.
+The additional semester(s) results in added tuition.
+Additionally, while working on an intern credential, candidates must continue to log support hours until all requirements are met.

-A candidate is placed on academic probation if they fail a course (C-or below) and may be dismissed if they fail 3 or more courses prior to completing their program for a preliminary teaching credential as determined by the Academic Review Committee.
-Candidates are expected to maintain a minimum overall grade point average (GPA) of 3.0.
+A candidate is placed on academic probation if they fail a course (C-or below) and may be dismissed if they fail 3 or more courses prior to completing his/her program for a preliminary teaching credential as determined by the Academic Review Committee.
+Candidates are expected to maintain a minimum overall grade-point average (GPA) of 3.0.
 If at any time a candidate falls below that expectation they will be placed on academic probation.
 Note: Support Supervision is considered a course.
 Failure to complete a semester of supervision due to dismissal by employer results in a Fail for the course.